Last Updated on

 This picture of a toy car on the road is another great example of what editing can do.
 The bottom picture is very clearly a toy car on a paper “highway” with some dirt sprinkled on the edge.
 However, that same picture could be used as an advertisement for a real car once it’s edited.
 The editing puts a massive emphasis on the realism of this toy photography.

 This picture is a prime example of toy photography in its most basic form.
-The toy is front and center on a white background, likely for the purpose of a sale listing on the internet.
+The toy is front and center on a white background, likely for a sale listing on the internet.
 This is exactly what the art of toy photography has evolved from.
 However, simple photos like this still have their place and purpose; not every toy photo has to be action-filled.

 Photography is one of those art forms where the goal is often to tell a story in one or several photos.
 This is a perfect example of telling a story in toy photography.
 Even though it’s a goofy story, we feel the lego banana figure’s pain as he has a funeral for the old brown banana.
 When telling a story, the goal is to evoke emotions—happiness, sadness, fear, etc.